Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - honest referential use of signs and indications regarding the intended purpose of goods or services (resale of genuine goods, indication of accessories or spare parts);

-- use of an EU trademark in relation to goods which have been put on the market in the European Economic Area under that mark by the proprietor or with its consent (exhaustion of rights);
+- use of an EU trademark in relation to goods which have been put on the market in the European Economic Area under that mark by the proprietor or with its consent (exhaustion of rights), unless the proprietor has legitimate reasons to oppose further commercialisation of the goods;

 - use of a later EU or national trademark which has not been declared invalid;